 - Teaching Health Center Graduate Medical Education programs received more than 100 applications for each residency position

-- Teaching Health Center residents will provide more than 1 million primary care medical visits in 2017 to underserved communities
+- Teaching Health Center residents will provide more than 1 million primary care medical visits this year

 We are proud that an overwhelming amount of The Wright Center’s graduates choose to practice in underserved areas.
 Of our most recent graduating class of our Teaching Health Center National Family Medicine Residency program, 76% chose to practice in a medically underserved area; some even chose to sign on with the partner site at which they completed their training in the early stages of their residency.

-As an organization comprised of a multidisciplinary staff of providers and administrators, we understand the value of a committed, diversified team as we remain in relentless pursuit of our mission to continuously improve patient care and education in a collaborative spirit to enhance outcomes, access and affordability.
+As an organization comprised of a multidisciplinary staff of providers and administrators, we understand the value of a committed, diversified team as we remain in relentless pursuit of our mission to improve the health and welfare of our community through inclusive and responsive health services and the sustainable renewal of an inspired, competent workforce that is privileged to serve.

 Sustaining Teaching Health Center funding is a vital step towards The Wright Center’s mission.
 Federal Teaching Health Center funding is currently set at $116,000 per resident, significantly lower than the estimated training cost of $157,000.
 To provide comprehensive healthcare services to patients who need it most, Teaching Health Center programs need the full support of the federal government and advocates to help them get there.
 The Wright Center’s team has been passionately lobbying for the expansion of Teaching Health Center funding on behalf of our learners and our patients who need them most.